smartarch/ML-DEECo-replication-package/ml_deeco/README.md

 ##### To an ensemble

-The estimates can be added to ensembles in a same way as to components -- as class variables (properties).
+The estimates can be added to ensembles in a same way as to components &ndash; as class variables (properties).

 ##### To an ensemble role (ensemble-component pair)